 The standing funeral spray is already of significant size, ranging from 2-3 feet in both width and standing up to 5 feet tall.
 The easel is considered part of the arrangement and delivered as such.
 These flower sprays generally comprise of various types of flowers.
 Roses, carnations, snapdragons, and lilies are some of the more popular flowers used by a florist when designing the spray.

 Standing Sprays vs Wreaths: What’s The Difference?

 When it comes to understanding the difference between standing funeral sprays and funeral wreaths, it’s important to know both their likenesses and differences.
 Sprays and wreaths are often categorized together because they are both large funeral flower arrangements standing on an easel.

-The standing spray is generally a ‘mound’ of flowing flowers designed to present in a lovely, oval-like manner from the top of the easel down.
-The popular Crimson & White Spray is a perfect example of a professionally designed spray.
+Standing sprays are generally a ‘mound’ of flowing flowers designed to present in a lovely, oval-like manner from the top of the easel down.
+The popular Shining Star Funeral Spray is a perfect example of a professionally designed spray.
 Its combination of 2-3 colors of flowers with blended greenery throughout makes for a beautiful memorial floral arrangement.

 A funeral wreath is typically designed and delivered on an easel as well.
 However, a funeral wreath takes on a specific shape, such as a circle, cross, heart or square.

 Funeral wreaths take the creativity of the spray one step further by emulating a specific expression within its design.
 The bleeding heart-shaped spray expresses love and a broken heart.
 The cross-shaped wreath is for the purpose of expressing one’s faith.
 Wreaths might also appear to have branches and moss as part of its design.
 Florists generally do a wonderful job designing these.
 They place a lot of their artistic skill and love into the final spray design.

 Patriotic Wreaths & Sprays To Support Our Heroes